RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-3-iam-evaluation-self-assume-role.md

 }
 ```

-Then, under the previous behavior, ***the identity policy itself was sufficient*** for the Role to assume itself; because in this specific situation, the roles implicitly trusted themselves, and so the role could assume itself regardless of regardless whether its role trust policy referenced the role or not.
+Then, under the previous behavior, ***the identity policy itself was sufficient*** for the Role to assume itself; because in this specific situation, the roles implicitly trusted themselves, and so the role could assume itself regardless of whether its role trust policy referenced the role or not.

 This IAM Evaluation Behavior was relatively unknown because a role assuming itself is an anti-pattern that wasn't commonly implemented - according to AWS, most of the usage they observed before making this change was due to software bugs or other accidental usage.